artemoliynyk/oxiflow/README.md

 ./oxiflow -f url-list.txt
 ```

-Comments in file are supported, using `#` character on the beginning of the line.
+Comments in file are supported, use `#` character on the beginning of the line.

 ## Common arguments